-A special education student with a disability who commits a Class III offense may be disciplined for that behavior (behaviors listed under Attachment 31).
+A special education student with a disability who commits a Class III offense may be disciplined for that action.
 Disciplinary action may consist of the same consequences for regular students.
 However, if the disabled student is expelled, the following must be done:

 - Personnel must check to ensure that the expulsion packet is compliant. - a.
-A period of expulsion is determined. - b.
-An expulsion re-evaluation is conducted, the IEP team is reconvened and placement for the remainder of the expulsion period is determined. - c.
-The student is assigned to an IAES for 45 days.
+A period of expulsion is determined. - An expulsion re-evaluation is conducted, the IEP team is reconvened and placement for the remainder of the expulsion period is determined. - c.
+The student is assigned to an Interim Alternative Educational Setting (IAES) for 45 days.
 Manifestation Determination Summary Form (MDSF) must be completed.
 The parent should participate and sign the MDSF within 10 days.